 Portugal is not a large country, so it is easy to travel from the mountains to the sea, the northern Spanish border to the distant southern coastline.

-Portugal has many transportation options that make it easy to travel throughout the country on your timeline.
-The best times to visit gives you the chance to explore historic cities, discover storybook towns, find idyllic vineyards, or lounge on golden beaches that change with the seasons.
-Zicasso’s Portugal Travel Guide has great information on how you can plan your perfect vacation whether for the best regional cuisine or a fantastic coastal escape.
-For more tips, you can speak to a Portugal travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.
+Portugal has many transportation options that make it easy to travel throughout the country on your timeline, and exploring during the best times to visit gives you the chance to discover historic cities, discover storybook towns, find idyllic vineyards, or lounge on golden beaches that change with the seasons.